Roscoe DeWitt: Early life

 Roscoe Plimpton DeWitt was born February 18, 1894, in Dallas, Texas.
-He was the first student enrolled at the school that eventually became St. Mark's School of Texas, graduating in 1910.
-He graduated from Dartmouth College in Hanover, New Hampshire, in 1914 and received his MA in architecture from Harvard University in Cambridge, Massachusetts, in 1917.
+He was the first student enrolled at the Terrill School for Boys, graduating in 1910; Terrill eventually became St. Mark's School of Texas.
+DeWitt graduated from Dartmouth College in 1914 and received a Masters of Architecture from Harvard University in 1917.

 Military

 During the First World War, DeWitt served as a captain in the United States Army Coast Artillery Corps.
 During the Second World War, he served as a major in the Monuments, Fine Arts, and Archives program, safeguarding historical buildings in the French countryside.
 Their efforts were described in the book, Monuments Men.

 Architecture

 DeWitt designed the hospital in Marshall, Texas, in 1927.
 He designed the Sam Rayburn Library and Museum in Bonham, Texas, in the Classical Revival architectural style in 1955.
 In the latter part of his career, DeWitt helped restore the original Senate and Supreme Court buildings and the James Madison Memorial Building of the Library of Congress in Washington, D.C.
 He also helped design the Dallas neighborhood of Wynnewood, under the direction of businessman Angus G. Wynne.

 Together with Mark Lemmon, DeWitt designed the Sunset High School, the Woodrow Wilson High School, some buildings on the campus of Southern Methodist University, and the Highland Park United Methodist Church in Dallas.

 Together with Arch Berry Swank Jr., DeWitt designed buildings of the Parkland Memorial Hospital, two Neiman Marcus stores, Stanley Marcus's private residence, all in Dallas.
 Additionally, in Jacksonville, Florida, they designed the St. Vincent's Medical Center.